 The On-FIU Campus Part-Time Dual Enrollment program gives students the opportunity to earn high school and college credit at the same time at FIU.
-A full-time program is also available, allowing you to complete your last year of high school at FIU.
+The Early Admission Dual Enrollment program is a full-time dual enrollment program that allows students to complete their last year of high school at FIU.

 On-FIU Campus Part-Time Dual Enrollment Program

 Student eligibility requirements for initial enrollment in college credit dual enrollment courses must include these requirements: